 Please also check out the webpages of the National Snow and Ice Data Centre (NSIDC), where one can in particular find information about the sea ice index, the monthly mean sea ice cover and its anomaly.

-NEW: The Arctic System has changed again in 2012; please see the Arctic Report Card of 2012 to get details.
+The Arctic System has changed again in 2012; please see the Arctic Report Card of 2012 to get details.

-NEW: A summary of last years' activities to predict the minimum Arctic sea ice extent can be found in the final SeaIceOutlook-report for 2012.
+A summary of last years' activities to predict the minimum Arctic sea ice extent can be found in the final SeaIceOutlook-report for 2012.